mbarkhau/pylint-ignore/README.md

 Your code has been rated at 10.00/10 (previous run: 9.92/10, +0.08)
 ```

-The `pylint-ignore.md` will now look something like this:
+The original message no longer shows up in the output, and it is instead logged in the `pylint-ignore.md`, which will now look something like this:

 ~~~shell
 $ grep --after-context=15 --max-count=1 "## File" pylint-ignore.md